kpsubedi/digital_forensic/README.md

 ## notes

-This directiry contains the notes.
+This directory contains the notes.

 ## prerequisite

 Contains the pre-req concepts used in computer science in general such as math, algorithm etc

 ## problems
-A list of problems with urls
+A list of problems with urls.
+We are using similar concepts to solve different projects.
+A sample solution write-up will be provide as a reference.

 ## src
 Sample code snippet to illustrate the concepts